Simon Jordan: Personal life

 It was reported by the Daily Mirrors website in January 2006 that Jordan had bought girlfriend Meg Mathews (the former wife of Oasis guitarist Noel Gallagher) a Porsche worth £100,000 for Christmas, along with a personalised number plate, and that the couple had been together since July 2005.
 However Jordan gave details of the ending of this relationship in March 2006, admitting that it had been Mathews who had ended the relationship, while attacking the News of the World, which had reported that Jordan had "ditched Mathews" the week before.
 Jordan wrote of the matter in his Observer column, "the piece belittled someone who has been very important to me over the last nine months."

 In October 2006, a woman, Tara Stout, was found guilty of harassing Jordan and a restraining order was issued.

-Jordan has a daughter with his ex-partner Suzi Walker, a girl called Cameron, born in January 2008.
+Jordan has a daughter with his ex-partner Suzi Walker, born in January 2008.

 In 2012, Jordan said he "blew" his £75 million fortune, with £40 million lost on his Crystal Palace venture.
-On 21 March 2018 at about 13:00 GMT, Jordan was robbed of his £100,000 watch during a gunpoint robbery in Croydon, South London.
+On 21 March 2018, Jordan was robbed of his £100,000 watch during a gunpoint robbery in Croydon, South London.

-Jordan is in a relationship with businesswoman and broadcaster Michelle Dewberry, and in July 2020, the couple had a baby boy.
+Jordan is in a relationship with businesswoman and broadcaster Michelle Dewberry, and in July 2020, the couple had a boy.
 Jordan has resided in Marbella and London.

+On 8 August 2023, Jordan told Talksport that he was recovering from prostate cancer, and urged men as young as late thirties to get the PSA blood test.
+Dewberry replayed the interview on her GB News programme that day, saying she was proud of him.